Black Legion (political movement)

-The Black Legion was a white supremacist terrorist organization and hate group which began in the Midwestern United States in the 1920s and the 1930s.
+The Black Legion was a white supremacist organization which began in the Midwestern United States in the 1920s and the 1930s.
 It split off from the Ku Klux Klan and grew to prominence during the Great Depression.
 According to historian Rick Perlstein, the FBI estimated that its membership numbered "at 135,000, including a large number of public officials, including Detroit's police chief."
 Historian Peter H. Amann put the number at between 60,000 and 100,000, while John Earl Haynes said that it had at most only a few hundred members.

 The Black Legion is widely viewed as an even more violent and radical offshoot of the Klan.
 In 1936, the group was suspected of having killed as many as 50 people, according to the Associated Press, including Charles Poole, an organizer for the federal Works Progress Administration.
 Eleven men were found guilty of Poole's murder.
 At the time of Poole's murder, the Associated Press described the organization as "a group of loosely federated night-riding bands operating in several States without central discipline or common purpose beyond the enforcement by lash and pistol of individual leaders' notions of 'Americanism'."
 Based on testimony which was heard during the trial of Poole's killer, Dayton Dean, Wayne County Prosecutor Duncan McRae conducted a widespread investigation and prosecuted dozens of other Legionnaires suspected of committing murders and assaults.
 Overall, nearly 50 Legionnaires were convicted of murder, conspiracy to commit murder, kidnapping, arson, and perjury.
 Additional convictions were obtained against Legionnaires and their sympathizers for contempt of court for refusing to cooperate with the investigation.
 Within a year, the organization had been crushed.
 The prosecutions and associated negative publicity resulted in a rapid decline in Legion membership.
 The sensational cases inspired two related films, one starring Humphrey Bogart, and two radio show episodes which were produced from 1936 to 1938.

 A significant public and media controversy occurred when the Black Legion was exposed in 1936, as both FBI Director J. Edgar Hoover and the FBI had known about the group yet failed to intervene.